 The syntax structure specifies the value of an element in the depth ranges syntax structure.
 The element may contain one or more loop entries i of the order specified by view_id_3dv syntax elements.

-The contents of the syntax structure are controlled through input variables predDirection, precMode, and expLen the semantics of which are as follows.
+The contents of the syntax structure are controlled through input variables predDirection, expLen, and index the semantics of which are as follows.

-– deltaFlag equal to 0 specifies that the each loop entry corresponds to a value specific to the view indicated by i. deltaFlag equal to 1 specifies that each loop entry corresponds to a difference of values between the views indicated by i and i + 1.

 – predDirection equal to 2 specifies that the first loop entry of the element is not predicted and coded in the sign, exponent, and mantissa syntax elements. predDirection equal to 0 or 1 specifies that the first loop entry of the element is predicted and a difference relative to a prediction value is coded in the difference syntax element.

-– precMode equal to 0 specifies that the number of bits in the mantissa syntax element.

 – expLen specifies the number of bits in the exponent syntax element.

+– index greater than 0 specifices the depth_parameter_set_id of the depth parameter set wherein the parameters are present, and index equal to 0 specifies that the parameters are present in a sequence parameter set.

 The syntax structure uses outSign, outExp, outMantissa, and outManLen variables for both input and output, where each variable is indexed by [ index, viewIdc ], index being an identifier (equal to either 0 when decoding depth ranges in sequence parameter set or depth_parameter_set_id value when decoding depth range parameter set) to a depth parameter set and viewIdc being a view indicator (in the order of views for 3DV acquisition parameters).

-element_equal_flag equal to 0 specifies that the sign, exponent, and mantissa may not be identical to respective values for any two loop entries i and j. element_equal_flag equal to 1 specifies that the sign, exponent, and mantissa are identical to respective values for any two loop entries i and j.
+element_equal_flag equal to 0 specifies that the sign, exponent, and mantissa may or may not be identical to respective values for any two loop entries i and j. element_equal_flag equal to 1 specifies that the sign, exponent, and mantissa are identical to respective values for any two loop entries i and j.
+When not present, element_equal_flag is inferred to be equal to 0.

-mantissa_len_minus1 + 1 specifies the number of bits in the mantissa syntax element.
+mantissa_len_minus1 plus 1 specifies the number of bits in the mantissa syntax element.
 The value of mantissa_len_minus1 shall be in the range of 0 to 31, inclusive.

-prec specifies the exponent of the maximum allowable truncation error for the value represented by the sign, exponent, and mantissa given by 2−prec.
-The value of prec shall be in the range of 0 to 31, inclusive.

 sign0 equal to 0 indicates that the sign of the value provided in the loop entry is positive. sign0 equal to 1 indicates that the sign is negative.

 exponent0 specifies the exponent of the value provided by the loop entry.
 The syntax element exponent0 is represented by expLen bits.
 The value of exponent0 shall be in the range of 0 to 2expLen – 2, inclusive.
 The value 2expLen – 1 is reserved for future use by ITU-T | ISO/IEC.
 Decoders shall treat the value 2expLen – 1 as indicating an unspecified value.